Review by Ekaterina Shatalova

 About the author

 An architect by education, Natalia Shaloshvili (Наталья Шалошвили) started her career as a fashion illustrator and is now a highly sought-after children’s book illustrator.
-Her work has been featured in numerous illustration festivals and contests (with a special mention award at Image of the Book International Illustration and Book Design Competition 2020).
+Originally from Ukraine, and now resident in the UK, her work has been featured in numerous illustration festivals and contests (with a special mention award at Image of the Book International Illustration and Book Design Competition 2020).
 Leoparda is her debut book as both author and illustrator.

 You’ll find more information about the book and author (in Russian) on the website of the publisher, Polyandria (where you can flick through the first 10 pages), and at Labirint.ru.
-You can see more of Natalia Shaloshvili’s art work on Instagram.
+You can see more of Natalia Shaloshvili’s art work on Instagram and her online store.